BartekGRK/My_language/README.md

 # My simple language BaLang

 I designed a very simple programming language and wrote an interpreter for this language using Python.
-Grammar is in file with .g4 extension in [grammar](https://github.com/BartekGRK/My_language/tree/main/grammar) folder.
+Language grammar is in file with .g4 extension in [grammar](https://github.com/BartekGRK/My_language/tree/main/grammar) folder.
 This format is used by a parser generation tool called ANTLR 4.
 There is a file IRgen.py in the same folder.
 It generates LLVM representation of tested grammar from folder [test_example](https://github.com/BartekGRK/My_language/tree/main/test_example) and creates file with .ll extension which can be compiled by Clang (C/C++/Objective-C compiler)

+It is simple version with adding, subtracting, assigning, displaying int, double, string types, and using if statements.
+There are many things that could be improved, e.g. adding function building, dynamic typing, indentation.
+It depends on how we would like the language to look like.

 ## Installation